stephengold/Maud/README.md

 skeleton.

-To retarget animations between models with different skeletons, Maud requires a "skeleton map" to match bones in the source model with corresponding ones in the target model.
+To retarget animations between models with different skeletons, Maud requires a "skeleton map" to match up bones in the source model with corresponding ones in the target model.
 (Corresponding bones may have different names and/or indices.)